Editor's Note: This article was updated on April 19, 2024 to reflect new information and data.

 - Was your experience positive in relation to the following: technology, meeting place and company culture?

-2. Onboarding
+3. Onboarding

 During this process, share the company's mission, vision and core value statements with new employees.
 Other necessary documents include a code of conduct, detailed job description, company hierarchy overview and onboarding training program.
-By letting employees know exactly what is expected from them, you set them up for success.
+By letting future employees know exactly what is expected from them, you set them up for success.

 - Did you feel comfortable using the technology and tools provided during onboarding?